 - Overpass: Road segment that is above a surface-level road.

-- Underpass: Road segment that is below a surface-level road.
+- Underpass: Road segment that passes under another road.

 - Surface: Road segment that is on the ground.